 This is because these types of deposits are generally credited faster.
 After all, these are digitized, processed, and confirmed, unlike traditional ATM deposits where checks are left sitting until a banker can digitize these.

 What’s more, an electronic check deposit has become more secure.
-With the help of industry-standard encryption requirements, photos taken the bank mobile app are not stored on your device, meaning you are significantly reducing the chance of theft or loss.
+With the help of industry-standard encryption requirements, photos taken on the bank mobile app are not stored on your device, meaning you are significantly reducing the chance of theft or loss.

 Downsides of an Electronic Check Deposit

-One of the major downsides to this is that mobile deposits may pose less flexibility with transactions.
-While it does afford users with convenience, those depositing larger amounts may be restricted to availing the said service.
+While it does afford users convenience, those depositing larger amounts may be restricted from availing of the said service.
 This can be due to the bank’s policies or general deposit limits.

 Another (minor) downside is that depositing multiple checks can be labor-intensive.

-This may require users to take a photo or scan both the front and backsides of the check and have these processed one-by-one, rather than doing multiple checks all at the same time with the ATM.
+This may require users to take a photo or scan both the front and backsides of the check and have them processed one-by-one, rather than doing multiple checks all at the same time with the ATM.

 The Bottom Line